cebix/frodo4/README.md

 $ make
 $ sudo make install
 ```
-Installation is only necessary if you intend to use the Gtk-based
+Installation is only necessary if you intend to use the GTK-based
 preferences GUI.